RichardAbraham/Text_Analytics_NLP/README.md

 ## TEXT ANALYTICS USING NLP (Natural Language Processing)
-Web scrapping - Twitter data
+Web scraping - Twitter data

 ### SUMMARY:
 Stan Lee, one of America's most prolific comic book writers, died in Los Angeles at the age of ninety-five on November 12, 2018.
 Here, I aim to analyze social media's response, particularly Twitter, to his death.